-5. Having assessed the potential positive and/or negative impact of the activity, what do you propose to do next?

-Please select one of the options below and provide a rationale (for most EqIAs this will be box 1).
-Remember to review this and consider any additional evidence from the operation of the activity.

-can address disproportionality or otherwise promote equality or Service can continue to operate as majority of impact is highly positive.
+4.b.
+Where relevant, record any engagement you have had with other teams or directorates within the Council and/or with external partners or suppliers that you are working with to deliver this activity.
+This is essential where the mitigations for any potential negative impacts rely on the delivery of work by other teams.
+See above 4.a Step 5: Informed decision-making do you propose to do next?
+Please select one of the options below ar ive and/or negative impact of the activity, what and provide a rationale (for most EqIAs this will be asider any additional evidence from the operation of 1.
+Change the activity to mitigate potential negative impacts identified and/or to include additional positive impacts that can address disproportionality or otherwise promote equality or good relations.
+Service can continue to operate as majority of impact is highly positive.
 Appropriate mitigations will be in place to improve service accessibility and approaches for women and to mitigate potential impact on trans women once the Equality and Human Rights Commission (EHRC) publish updated guidance and Code of Practice.
 2. Continue the work as it is because no potential negative impacts have been found 3.
 Justify and continue the work despite negative impacts (please provide justification - this must be a proportionate means of achieving a legitimate aim)